wrcorcoran/minimum-edge-set-perturbation/common-neighbors/experiments/FINDINGS.md

         output_accuracy_change(ground_truth, test_model(model, modified_graph))
         number_added_edges(init_edges, final_edges, is_undirected=True)
         ```
     - **What happens if we turn a connected component with a certain density *c*, when considering ONLY edges in a certain class, into a clique?**
+      - **Clarification:** After building a subgraph for each class, what happens if we turn a connected component with a certain density, in that subgraph, into a clique?
       - Again, I made subgraphs respective to the class.
       - For density threshold $c$, I tested all multiples of $0.05$ from $0.05$ to $0.75$.
 The results are as follows: